 Help Kids Establish Good Credit

-Even if your kids don’t understand it yet, you do: good credit is important.
+Even if your kids don't understand it yet, you do: good credit is important.
 Without good credit, adults miss out on receiving low interest rates on financing (or, worse, they may not be eligible to receive financing at all).
 Bad credit also limits the ability of borrowers to access the most attractive and advantageous financial products, such as credit cards that offer member benefits and program rewards.
-Our “How to Help Your Kids Establish Good Credit” infographic gives guidance for having conversations about credit with your children.
-Heed these five simple tips and when you’re done, check out our other money & kids infographics for more.
+Our "How to Help Your Kids Establish Good Credit" infographic gives guidance for having conversations about credit with your children.
+Read these five simple tips and get started with your new mission.

 Be on your best behavior.